kodeklubben/oppgaver/src/scratch/felix_og_herbert/felix_i_herbert-hr.md

 license: "[Code Club World Limited Terms of Service](https://github.com/CodeClub/scratch-curriculum/blob/master/LICENSE.md)"
 ---
 <!-- This is a croatian translation of Felix and Herbert, originally
-written by Code Club UK. -->
+written by Code Club UK.
+The shape and category directives for the blocks code are added so the code is rendered nicely without loading the hr-language in scratchblocks.
+If croatian is supported in scratchblocks, the directives can be removed. -->

 # Uvod {.intro}